Huamelulpan (archaeological site): History

 The foundation of this ancient prehispanic city goes back to 400 BCE, it was an important urban center up to 800 CE; it is a good sample of the early Mixtec culture, called Ñuu Sa Na or "Ancient People" (Ñuu Yata in the Mixteca Baja).

 During their early urban stages, Huamelulpan and the main Mixtec centers maintained complex and variable relations with Monte Albán.
 Towards 200 CE, some Mixtec centers were partially or totally abandoned and between 400 and 800 CE, there was another urban center boom, when Huamelulpan and other sites lost their close relationships with Monte Albán and established new relations with Lower Mixtec centers linked with groups from Puebla and perhaps the Valley of Mexico.
 The Lower Mixtec (Ñuiñe) culture developed at this time.
 The city was abandoned by the Postclassic and it was only used for sumptuary burials.

-According to archaeological history, the site was a very important Mixtec center, where tributes were received, to be traded with Puebla, Tehuacán and all of Oaxaca to the Pacific coast; from Tehuacán and Puebla traded fabrics and yarns, from the coast traded chilies, Jamaica, jicaras,Jícara is a náhuatl word; xicalli, drinking vessel made from the guira fruit, a utensil commonly used in Yucatán and other south-east Mexico states. dried fish, salt, sea shells used for necklaces, earrings, etc.
+According to archaeological history, the site was a very important Mixtec center, where tributes were received, to be traded with Puebla, Tehuacán and all of Oaxaca to the Pacific coast; from Tehuacán and Puebla traded fabrics and yarns, from the coast traded chilies, Jamaica, jicaras, dried fish, salt, sea shells used for necklaces, earrings, etc.

 Ancient Huamelulpan had important weapon and fur workshops.